aligokce/sma_processing/README.md

 * This repository contains a library for some of the features commonly used in spherical array microphone processing.
 * These features are mostly used for **direction-of-arrival (DOA)** and **six-degrees of freedom (6DoF)** problems
 * It is easy to add new features, datasets, microphones.
-* This repository consists of two main interfaces: `features` as library and `extract` via main script and config files.
+* This repository consists of two main interfaces: `features` as library and main script as feature extractor using config files.
-* Scripts are for extracting batch features from emulations of selected anechoic/music files on SMIR dataset over different positions and rooms.
+* `main.py` is for extracting batch features from emulations of selected anechoic/music files on SMIR dataset over different positions and rooms.
 * Batch extraction can easily be done for readily-prepared classes for datasets and microphones using integrated configuration system via `hydra`.